Getting Started with Browser Extensions: A Quick Guide

 Being able to develop an App and API in the same codebase is a big win for smaller startup teams where the code is changing rapidly.

-There is no disconnect between the two; if a new feature or API route is deployed, they are both deployed together and not out of sync.
+There is no disconnect between the two; if a new feature or API route is deployed, they are deployed with the front-end changes and not out of sync.

-Even better, if you are developing with Node for the API, and a JavaScript framework for the front end, the same developer can understand and update both aspects.
+Even better, if you are developing with Node for your API, and a JavaScript framework for the front end, the same developer can understand and update both aspects.

 Performance as someone else’s problem